 If you're familiar with Sudio devices then the controls are easy to figure out.
-I am just glad that the touch panels are bigger and feels different this time compared to the NIO's tiny botton.
+I am just glad that the touch panels are bigger and feels different this time compared to the NIO's tiny button.
 Its splash and sweat resistant feature meant I can take it out for runs or workouts with little worries of water-damage.

 But of course it is always good practice to wipe it off after use.

 You can order you Sudio T2 (priced at RM549) today on the Official Sudio Online store.
 But as my reader, you can get 15% off your Sudio T2 purchase when you key in SUGOIT2 at checkout!

 Oh oh, and by the way, Grab Pay and Paylater are now payment options on the Sudio website so you can get your earphones AND earn GrabRewards points at the same time!